 The standing committees of the Senate shall consist of:

 Executive Committee.
-The Executive Committee shall consist of the following ten members: the Chair, the Chair-Elect, the Secretary, the Chair of the Faculty Welfare Committee, the Chair of the Committee on Faculty , , and , and the Chair of the Committee on Faculty Compensation and Benefits, and four at-large members elected by the Faculty Senate in the spring to be widely representative of the University and to serve staggered two-year terms.
-The four elected members may not succeed themselves.t-large members shall be elected by ballot at a meeting of the Senate in May.
+The Executive Committee shall consist of the following ten members: the Chair, the Chair-Elect, the Secretary, the Chair of the Faculty Welfare Committee, the Chair of the Committee on Faculty Recruitment, Retention, and Development, and the Chair of the Committee on Faculty Compensation and Benefits, and four at-large members elected by the Faculty Senate in the spring to be widely representative of the University and to serve staggered two-year terms.
+If a committee elects to have co-chairs, only one may serve as a voting member of the Executive Committee.
+The committee co-chairs will inform the Chair who is the voting member each semester.
+The four elected members may not succeed themselves.
+At-large members shall be elected by ballot at a meeting of the Senate in May.
+At-large members should broadly represent the sciences, social sciences, humanities, and professional studies.
 The ballot shall consist of at least two candidates for each office.
 Additional nominations may be made from the floor.
 In the event of a tie between candidates, candidates may offer brief remarks in support of their election, and/or may withdraw from the election.
 Subsequent rounds of voting will be conducted until one candidate achieves a simple majority.
 If three or more candidates stand for election and no candidate achieves a simple majority, the top two candidates will enter into a runoff election.
 If there is a tie among run-off candidates, all candidates may offer brief remarks and/or withdraw.
 Subsequent rounds of voting will be conducted until one candidate of the run-off candidates achieves a simple majority.

 In addition, the Chairs of the University Councils sit as ex officio members, without vote, on the Executive Committee.
 The Immediate Past Chair shall have a vote, with the two most recent past Chairs given ex-officio membership on the Executive Committee, without voting privileges.
+In the event of a tie, the Chair will cast the deciding vote.

 Committee on Committees.
 The Senate shall elect a Committee on Committees consisting of five members elected for staggered terms in such a manner that not more than two members will be elected in any one year.
 They must have been members of the faculty for at least five years and hold tenure.